SystangoTechnologies/koach-typescript/README.md

   4. Stop the server using cmd: $ docker-compose down

 ## Documentation
-The API documentation is written in Swagger (https://github.com/swagger-api/swagger-node#readme).
+The API documentation is written in [Swagger](https://github.com/swagger-api/swagger-node#readme).

 To view swagger API documentation